 In this course, students will explore human diversity, sexual health, and human interaction.
 Students will be exposed to the physiological, cognitive and social aspects of human sexuality.
 Historical and contemporary issues in human sexuality will be examined.
 This course meets the General Education requirements for personal understanding.

 In this course, students will take a fascinating journey into a new world of “sociological imagination”.
 The course starts by providing students with the basic concepts of sociology such as: socialization, social stratification, sexism, classism, racism and culture to then further examine contemporary sociological issues.
 By focusing on social interactions, relationships, institutions and movements, the course encourages the student learner to develop and stretch their sociological insights in their everyday life experiences and regarding current social issues.

 SSC 1000 – Media and Current Events

-(online)Examine the scope and impact of the mass media – news, advertising, television, music, gaming, the internet and social media – on you and on society.
-Discuss and analyze the news and current events reflected within these various mediums.
+In this course, students will examine the scope and impact of the mass media – the press, advertising, television, music, gaming, the internet and social media – on individuals and on society.
+Students will discuss and analyze the news and current events reflected within these various mediums.

 In this course, students will have an opportunity to enhance critical thinking skills.
 Through examination of various reasoning processes and practical applications, students will be encouraged to develop essential thinking strategies to help them solve problems, make decisions, construct and evaluate arguments, and analyze issues.